peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public sealed bool Equals(
         PeterO.Cbor.CBORObject other);

 Compares the equality of two CBOR objects.
-Not-a-number values can be considered equal by this method.
+Not-a-number values can be onsidered equal by this method.

 <b>Parameters:</b>